MaraMattes/CML-HHU/README.md

 **Guest lecture with one of the developers of the DoubleML package will take place on July 9.**

+**In the tutorial on July 10, there will be a summary of the course content and a Q&A session.**

+**There will be no lecture or tutorial on July 16 and July 17.**

 ## Course 1: Lectures
 * [Lecture 0 ](./lecture/l0/L0.html)
 * [Lecture 1 ](./lecture/l1/L1.html)